-A h, Iceland.
-So many sights to see, so many places to explore!
-You might be wondering: is it even possible to do it all when all you have to spare is 7 days in Iceland?
-Well, yes!
+Ah, Iceland.
+So many incredible sights to see, so many places to explore.
+But you might be wondering: is it even possible to do it all when all you have to spare is a week?
+Is it possible to put together a 7-day Iceland itinerary?

 Itinerary + Map

 Here’s an overview of your 7-day Iceland itinerary.
 As you can see, you’ll be able to cover about half of the classic Ring Road route.
 I can assure you you’ll see all the most scenic sights anyway, as the Southern half of the country is by far the most scenic.

 Now let’s get into it, shall we?

 Day 1: Arrival, Reykjanes peninsula

 You’re in Iceland!
 Assuming you’ve rented a car (which I absolutely reccomend), from the airport you should take the free shuttle to the rental agencies area where you will be given your keys.
 For your first day in Iceland I’d recommend staying overnight in the airport vicinity, as the famous Blue Lagoon is just a few km away.

 After checking in at your hotel, you explore the Reykjanes peninsula.
 Check out the famous Bridge Between Continents, which is where the boundaries between the Eurasian and North American tectonic plates lie.
 You can observe the tectonic plates as they drift apart from each other and set foot on two different continents.

 Afterward, head over to the Reykjanesviti lighthouse, an iconic historic structure sitting on an equally iconic and imposing location.
 The land around the lighthouse is called Gunnuhver and is very geothermally active, filled with all sorts of bubbling pools and hot springs.
 There’s a wooden path that leads the way through all the different mud pools, which makes the area very fun to explore.